 Disciplinary actions may include, but are not limited to: “no contact” orders, suspension, dismissal, or termination; transfer to a different residence hall, classes or university.

-For more information, please see the Sexual Violence, Discrimination, and Misconduct Complaint Procedure (pdf) and pages 5-6 of the Student Conduct Code and Conduct Process.

-Please see the Consensual Relationships page on this website. [link to that subpage]

-Amended wording | Disciplinary actions may include, but are not limited to: “no contact” orders, suspension, dismissal, or termination; transfer to a different residence hall, classes or university.

 For more information, please see the Annual Security Report and pages 5-6 of the Student Conduct Code and Conduct Process.

 Please see the Consensual Relationships page on this website. [link to that subpage]